bunesk/svs/src/views/README.md

 Enter your vue views here using pascal case.
 Every view will automatically added to the routing.
 So i.e. `/imprint` will load the `Imprint.vue` view.
-For component templates you will got open if custom routing rules match use the `templates` folder instead.

 ### File structure